ChristianEscobar/uno-project/README.md

 # uno-project

 ### Sequelize Seeders
-There exists a set of tables that must be pre-populated with data in order for the game to function.
+There are a set of tables that must be pre-populated with data in order for the game to function.
+Sequelize-cli is used to run seeder files that will populate the tables.

 Follow the steps below to run the Sequelize seeder scripts:
 ```